Image: Rahwitiroa Photography | ©

 The Predator Free New Zealand Trust ran an apprenticeship programme to provide career pathways for people who want to work in predator control.

-A total of 59 apprentices graduated from the programme and 98% were employed in the sector afterwards.
-They also shared their knowledge, with over 16,000 hours spent on-the-ground providing support to groups, landowners and projects.
+59 apprentices graduated from the programme and 98% were employed in the sector afterwards.
+They also shared their knowledge through 16,000 hours spent on-the-ground providing support to groups, landowners and projects.

 Social science to understand how New Zealanders think about Predator Free 2050

-The Predator Free New Zealand Trust surveys New Zealanders to understand how they feel about Predator Free 2050 and their involvement in it.
+The Predator Free New Zealand Trust surveys New Zealanders to understand how they feel about Predator Free 2050.

 DOC also invests in social science to understand how people think about things like the use of different predator control technologies.